 The World’s Most Famous Tudor Home

 William Shakespeare lived in what is now one of the most famous-and-most-visited Tudor homes in history, a house believed to have been built around 1529.
-Shakespeare’s wife, Anne Hathaway, was raised in a beautifully quaint cottage with a lush garden in a little village of Stratford-upon-Avon.
+Shakespeare’s wife, Anne Hathaway, was raised in a beautifully quaint cottage with a lush garden in the little village of Stratford-upon-Avon.

 Top: Shakespeare is said to have been born and raised in this Tudor-style home in Stratford-upon-Avon.
 The home on Henley Street stayed with the family till 1806 (photo credit: William Shakespeares Birthplace by John under license CC BY 2.0).
-Bottom: In a small hamlet within Stratford, Anne Hathaway, Shakespeare’s wife, lived in this 12-room cottage with thatched roof (photo credit: Anne Hathaways Cottage by Tony Hisgett under license CC BY 2.0).
+Bottom: In a small hamlet within Stratford, Anne Hathaway, Shakespeare’s wife, lived in this 12-room cottage with a thatched roof (photo credit: Anne Hathaway's Cottage by Tony Hisgett under license CC BY 2.0).

 The Tudor Revival Style in North America

-In North America, architects who were fascinated by the picturesque designs of the English Tudor home and the timber-frame buildings, created their own updated versions – ranging from stately manor homes to more modest “English cottages” and storybook houses.
+In North America, architects who were fascinated by the picturesque designs of the English Tudor home and the timber-frame buildings created their own updated versions – ranging from stately manor homes to more modest “English cottages” and storybook houses.
 Known as “Tudor Revival” in the U.S., the style started emerging before the Great Depression – when the economy was on the rise.
-Although it faded in the background after peaking in popularity from 1910 to 1940, the Tudor Revival is still very much in the architectural landscape and loved for its versatility and fanciful flair.
+Although it faded into the background after peaking in popularity from 1910 to 1940, the Tudor Revival is still very much in the architectural landscape and is loved for its versatility and fanciful flair.